Petit Computer: Sequels

 A sequel designed for the Nintendo 3DS, with new features and fewer limitations, released on November 19, 2014 in Japan; October 15, 2015 in North America; and August 17, 2017 in Europe.
 The sequel is titled SmileBASIC (the same name as the dialect of BASIC used in both applications).
 Nintendo Life gave the application 8/10 stars, praising the removal of QR codes and the power of the language, but again criticizing the cumbersome keyboard.
 Projects are shared online, with users getting the ability to share up to 10 files at 4 MB each, and can subscribe to a Gold Membership to increase the limit to 110 files at 20 MB each.

-In 2015, it was announced that SmileBASIC would be ported to the Wii U. The program was removed from the North America eShop on July 11, 2016 due to an exploit that existed in between versions 3.2.1 and up to version 3.3.1 of the program.
+In 2015, it was announced that SmileBASIC would be ported to the Wii U. The 3DS version of the program was removed from the North America eShop on July 11, 2016 due to an exploit that existed in between versions 3.2.1 and up to version 3.3.1 of the program.
 The exploit was fixed in version 3.3.2 of the application, and as a result SmileBASIC was put back up for sale on the North American eShop on August 10, 2016.
 As of system version 11.1.0-X released September 12, 2016, when trying to load the game, the system does not allow users to launch the title until the software is updated to version 3.3.2 or higher, forcing users to download the patch, rendering the exploit unusable even if the older version of the game is available.

 Another sequel designed for the Nintendo Switch, called SmileBASIC 4 or Petit Computer 4: SmileBASIC in Japan, was released in Japan on May 23, 2019 and released internationally on April 23, 2020.
 As well as taking advantage of the functions of the Nintendo Switch hardware, such as the Joy-Con controllers and the USB ports on the dock for keyboard and mouse support, the online sharing function now utilises "server tickets" instead of an ongoing subscription for uploaded programs and games, where each ticket purchased increases the amount of online storage you have.
 SmileBASIC 4 can be purchased as a bundle with one server ticket, or just as the software alone.
 A free trial version of SmileBASIC 4 is also available in Japan.
 Shortly after releasing, the international version of SmileBASIC 4 was temporarily pulled from sale in some areas as SmileBoom discussed ratings with the IARC for two sample programs in the software, GAME_RPG and GAME_SHOOTER.
 The international version remained on sale in the United States, Canada, and Mexico during this period.
 SmileBASIC 4 was put back up for sale on June 18, 2020.